Rocket Factory Augsburg

 Rocket Factory Augsburg AG (RFA) is a German NewSpace start-up located in Augsburg.
 It was founded in 2018 with the mission to "build rockets just like cars".
+RFA is headquartered in Augsburg, close to Munich, with composite material manufacturing in Portugal, test facilities in Sweden and Scotland, and a launch facility in Scotland.
 Its multistage rocket, RFA One, is currently under development.
 As of November 2023, it had been scheduled to launch during the summer of 2024; however, an anomaly during a first stage static fire test in August 2024 resulted in destruction of the stage, and the launch has been postponed.

 History

 General

 Rocket Factory Augsburg was founded as a spin-off of OHB SE in 2018 by Jörn Spurmann (CCO of RFA), Stefan Brieschenk (COO of RFA), Hans Steiniger (CEO of MT Aerospace) and Marco Fuchs (CEO of OHB SE).
 As of 2021, Spurmann, Brieschenk, Steiniger, Fuchs, Stefan Tweraser (CEO of RFA), and Jean-Jacques Dordain (Chairman) made up the board of RFA.
 OHB SE and Apollo Capital Partners GmbH are investors.

 In March 2021, RFA relocated to a new headquarters facility in Augsburg.
 The company employs more than 300 people from more than 45 countries.

 In April 2022, RFA won the second round of the "DLR microlauncher competition".
 As part of this contract RFA will launch 150 kg for the German Aerospace Center (DLR) aboard each of the first two RFA One flights.
 RFA will also receive €11 million to further the development of its launch vehicle.

 Testing of the assembled RFA One vehicle began in August 2021 with cryogenic pressure testing on a prototype first stage, and hot fire tests of the Helix rocket engine began in July 2022, with an integrated stage+engine system test of 280 seconds duration in March 2023.
 By May 2024, a hot fire test with five Helix engines was performed at SaxaVord Spaceport.

 On Monday, 19 August 2024, a static fire test of the RFA One first stage with all nine engines, the same hardware that was slated to fly on the maiden flight of RFA One, was performed.
 An anomaly occurred that resulted in a fire, subsequent explosion, loss of the stage, and significant damage to the launch mount.

-Ground testing of a new RFA One launch vehicle is slated for 2025, and 2025 is also the revised estimate for an initial orbital launch attempt.
+Ground testing of a new RFA One launch vehicle was slated for 2025, and 2025 was also the revised estimate for an initial orbital launch attempt.

 On 7 July 2025, the European Space Agency (ESA) announced that it had preselected Rocket Factory Augsburg as one of the five candidates for the European Launcher Challenge.